mparker17/chef-drupal/TESTING.md

 ... to make sure that the cookbook runs correctly and the tests still work.

-If you're adding a feature, please also add kitchen tests.
+If you're adding a feature, please add rspec and kitchen tests.